 According to Driver Knowledge, “3 million people are injured every year in car accidents.”
 Automobile accidents can result in devastating injuries and in some cases, death.
 Injuries that occur after an accident can include traumatic brain injuries, broken bones, burns, and herniated discs.
 Herniated discs are a common injury after a wreck.
-Our team of car accident lawyers has provided an informational guide about herniated discs caused by automobile accidents.
+Our injured in a car accident lawyer has provided an informational guide about herniated discs caused by automobile accidents.

 How Does an Auto Accident Cause a Herniated Disc?